 Because a man must be strong.

-I do it because I’m meant to be more than average.
+I do it to be better than average.

 Because I want my loved ones to look to me for strength and guidance.

-Whatever your reason is – what matters most is that you walk up to that bar and
+Whatever your reason is – make sure you walk up to that bar and